nasa/cumulus/docs/data-cookbooks/browse-generation.md

 #### Workflow Configuration

-Open a editor, and add the following to a new file ```browseExample.yml``` in your deployment's main directory (the same location your app directory, lambdas.yml, etc are), copy the example file [from github](https://github.com/nasa/cumulus/blob/master/example/workflows/browseExample.yml).
+Add the following to a new file ```browseExample.yml``` in your deployment's main directory (the same location your app directory, lambdas.yml, etc are), copy the example file [from github](https://github.com/nasa/cumulus/blob/master/example/workflows/browseExample.yml).
 The file should contain the two example workflows.

 A few things to note about tasks in the workflow being added: